AtthalaricNero/LeetCode/README.md

 This repository contains my solutions to selected LeetCode problems.

-I use this repo to:
+I use this repo as a learning journal to:
 - strengthen logical and structural problem solving
 - practice recognizing algorithmic patterns
 - keep my coding skill sharp through regular practice